Time Warner to go it alone as Fox exits stage

-Time Warner Inc (TWX.N) will not have to worry about any overtures from Twenty-First Century Fox (FOXA.O) for the foreseeable future.
+Time Warner Inc will not have to worry about any overtures from Twenty-First Century Fox for the foreseeable future.

 "As you know, yesterday, we walked away.
 This is our resolute decision," Fox Chairman and Chief Executive Officer Rupert Murdoch said in a rare appearance on the company's conference call late Wednesday.